 MCR works collaboratively with clients to provide customized revenue enhancement strategies, based on corporate goals and the client’s existing regulatory environment.
-We leverage our regulatory and financial expertise to ensure viable opportunities are offered without sacrificing customers or customer experiences.
-MCR’s process involves facilitating client team discussions, strategically thinking through options and analyzing the viable ones; choosing the service(s) that provide(s) the greatest revenue potential; and developing a regulatory plan to gain approval for the offerings while ensuring the services align with corporate objectives.
+We leverage our regulatory and financial expertise to ensure viable opportunities are offered while retaining customers and maintaining good customer experiences.
+MCR’s process involves facilitating client team discussions, strategically thinking through options and analyzing the viable ones; choosing the services with the greatest revenue potential; and developing a regulatory plan to gain approval for the offerings while ensuring the services align with corporate objectives.
 The resulting revenue enhancement strategy provides an actionable plan for our clients to achieve increased revenue opportunities.

-MCR facilitates the development and management of rate and regulatory cases at both the state and federal levels.
+MCR facilitates the development and management of rate cases at both the state and federal levels.
 We provide support and guidance in overall process management, prioritize and address key issues, develop structure and strategy of supporting studies, refine testimony and exhibits, administer the flow of interrogatories and other discovery requests and responses, and manage the filing of required schedules and work papers.

 MCR offers training courses in ratemaking, regulatory accounting, and witness effectiveness.
 Our Understanding Ratemaking course covers the fundamentals of ratemaking, advanced ratemaking, and contemporary topics in ratemaking.
 Similarly, MCR’s Regulatory Accounting class helps bridge the understanding gap between traditional GAAP and regulatory accounting requirements.
-Our Becoming a More Effective Witness course is customized for participants who have been designated a role in an upcoming hearing and need to understand how to become an effective witness.
+Our Becoming a More Effective Witness course is customized for participants who have a role in an upcoming hearing and need to understand how to become an effective witness.